blackfireio/documentation/reference-guide/environments.rst

       the same environment you can execute your test scenarios on different domains/sub-domains.

-Favorites Environments
+Favorite Environments
 ----------------------

 You can quickly access your most-used environments by marking them as favorites.
-Favorites environments are listed first within your organizations and your `environments page <https://app.blackfire.io/my/environments>`_.
+Favorite environments are listed first within your organizations and your `environments page <https://app.blackfire.io/my/environments>`_.

-Environments can be added to or removed from the favorite list using the star-shaped icon at top right of their tiles:
+To add or remove an environment from your list of favorites, click the star icon on the top right of its tile:

 .. image:: ../images/favorite-environments.png